hotmeshio/sdk-typescript/README.md

         class: Redis,
         options: { url: 'redis://:key_admin@redis:6379' }
       },
-      options: { ttl: '15 minutes' },
+      options: { id: 'myid123', ttl: '15 minutes' },
     }); //returns `{ hello: 'anything'}`
     ```

-2. Flush the cache at any time, using the same `topic`.
+2. Flush the cache at any time, using the same `topic` and cache `id`.

     ```typescript
     import { MeshCall } from '@hotmeshio/hotmesh';